Associate Professor of History and the College

 On Research Leave, 2014–2015

-Nineteenth-century United States; slavery and emancipation; political economy; legal, gender; cultural, social.
+Nineteenth-century United States; slavery and emancipation; capitalism and political economy; legal and gender; cultural, social, and human rights.

 Her current and former PhD students work on issues ranging from slavery and memory, risk, and urban space to marriage, civil rights, working women, consumer culture, the free press, temperance, tax policy, mental health, and criminal law.